sparkfish/modelc/README.md

 Its interface currently consists of a single function, `construct_select`, which takes a single input, namely an `lm` or `glm` model object.

-It currently supports gamma and quasipoisson family distributions with log link functions.
+It currently supports GLM family distributions using log or identity link functions.

 # Usage